sharetribe/flex-docs/src/docs/howto-messaging/edit-email-templates-with-flex-cli/index.md

 ## Change a template

-TODO Let's change the email template for new booking requests.
+Let's change the email template for new booking requests.

 Open the `booking-new-request/booking-new-request-html.html` file in a text editor.
 Let's change the color of the "Accept or Decline the